 A Solar watch will have a rechargeable battery which could well last up to 12 years.
 This is the same for Seiki Eco-Drive watches – these need rechargeable batteries which are more expensive than your normal button cell batteries (although they appear to look the same, they are not).

 A Kinetic watch is a type of hybrid watch.
 It has a movement that runs with a battery and has the accuracy of the quartz watch, but it is also powered by actual movement.
-The movement of the watch on your wrist will produce electricity in a tiny generator which recharges the battery/capacitor.
+The movement of the watch on your wrist will produce electricity in a tiny generator that recharges the battery/capacitor.

-A Smartwatch will use a lithium, rechargeable battery.
+A Smartwatch will use lithium, rechargeable battery.
 The amount of time the watch can run before needing to be recharged again will vary on the manufacturer.
 You will get a lot longer running time out of some brands than others.

 A new watch may get anything from 2 to 5 years before the battery needs replacing.
 Older watches and subsequent battery replacements will probably need replacing after a year or more.
 A year or two is about standard.